NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Definitions and Preliminaries

-\textbf{Natural adversarial samples} are a well-documented phenomenon in deep learning.
-Literature suggests that they arise because deep learning models often rely on contextual cues to shortcut classification as opposed to truly learning to distinguish between classes \cite{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020} (see Figure~\ref{fig:NaturalAdversarial} in Appendix~\ref{apdx:NaturalAdversarial}).
-These cues typically take the form of structural elements commonly associated with the target class; for instance, a model that uses oceanic environments as a cue for predicting ``shark'' may misclassify an image of a shark lying on sand.
-By exploiting these easy-to-learn cues, models can reduce training loss without correctly learning the underlying class distinctions.
+Natural adversarial samples are a well-documented phenomenon in deep learning \citep{Hendrycks2021}.
+Literature suggests that they typically occur when deep learning models learn to rely on erroneous contextual cues to shortcut classification, as opposed to truly learning to distinguish between classes \citep{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020} (see Appendix~\ref{apdx:NaturalAdversarial} for examples).
+These cues are typically features within an image that are highly correlated with a target class but not indicative of the class.
+For instance, a model that uses oceanic environments as a cue for predicting ``shark'' may misclassify an image of a shark lying on sand.
+By exploiting these easy-to-learn cues, models can reduce training loss without correctly learning to generalize to the underlying classification task.
+Additionally, it has been observed that natural adversarial samples are able to bypass common adversarial defences \citep{DetectingNaturalvsArtificialAdvSamples_Agarwal2022}, and they exhibit high transferability i.e., the same image is misclassified by multiple classifiers \citep{Hendrycks2021}.
+The significant transferability of natural adversarial samples can be attributed to classifiers independently learning to rely on the same contextual cues, which is likely a consequence of shared correlations between cues and class labels across independent datasets \citep{Hendrycks2021}.

-\citeauthor{Hendrycks2021} \cite{Hendrycks2021} were among the first to frame test-time errors as natural adversarial samples, curating the ImageNet-A dataset.
-Unlike perturbation-based adversarial samples, natural adversarial samples exist on the natural image manifold and are not created using adversarial perturbations (see Figure~\ref{fig:CurrentAdversarial}~(b)).
-This renders perturbation-based adversarial defences ineffective \cite{DetectingNaturalvsArtificialAdvSamples_Agarwal2022}.
-Additionally, it is known that natural adversarial samples are more difficult to detect than perturbation-based ones \cite{DetectingNaturalvsArtificialAdvSamples_Agarwal2022}, and they exhibit high transferability i.e., the same image is misclassified by multiple classifiers \cite{Hendrycks2021}.

 \arrayrulecolor{black!80}

 \arrayrulecolor{black}